data-prep-kit/data-prep-kit/README.md

 - The data modalities supported _today_ are: Natural Language, Code, and Image.
 - The modules are built on common frameworks for Python, Ray and Spark runtimes for scaling up data processing.
 - The kit provides a framework for developing custom transforms for processing Parquet files as well as ZIP, NDJSON, and JSONL file formats.
-- The kit uses [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/)-based [workflow automation](kfp/doc/simple_transform_pipeline.md).
-In Nov.
-2025, Kubernetes deployment YAMLs for [Tekton](https://tekton.dev/) were introduced, simplifying pipeline composition without relying on the Kubeflow Pipelines (KFP) infrastructure.
+- The kit has been using [Kubeflow Pipelines (KFP)](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/)-based [workflow automation](kfp/doc/simple_transform_pipeline.md).
+It now provides examples of how a single transform can be deployed on Kubernetes clusters as a Python or a Ray job.
+Additionally, when multiple transforms are deployed in a sequence, the kit uses [Tekton](https://tekton.dev/) pipelines, simplifying pipeline composition without relying on the KFP infrastructure.

 ## Installation